 We break even on the coffee.
 Yes, there are opportunities to sell it on line, or to sell it all to a restaurant in North America that wants to offer an exceptional single-source coffee which is exclusively theirs.
 But we are retired and have a lot of things going on, so we haven’t pursued these opportunities.
 Others have done so, very successfully.

 A future buyer of the property might continue to grow coffee, or expand the operation, or switch over to nut trees, build greenhouses, or turn it into a pasture for horses.
-There are lots of options and opportunities.
+There are lots of options and opportunities for a B&B or rental cottages.
 If you want to go off the grid and grow much of your own food, this is the place to do so.